- Our Company

 Another example, I no longer have to make several trips a year to China.
 Through our VP Operations and our team based in Suzhou they handle most of the business, and are greatly respected by our entire stakeholder base.
 In a country where the average yearly personnel turnover is 25 percent, we have had zero turnover in four years.
 When you promote a culture of growth and responsibility, each team member has the opportunity to feel more connected to the business, and as a result I have more freedom.

 One caution before we move on, not every decision can be delegated.
 Some decisions and responsibility must remain in your hands.
 As leaders we can never shed complete responsibility, nor would we want to.
-The idea however, is to minimize our responsibilities so that we can focus on what creates the most value for our company.
+The idea however, is to minimize our responsibilities and delegate the authority so that we can focus on what creates the most value for our company.

 When you delegate you build a team where everyone is able to operate in a role they excel at.
 This creates a collaborative environment, and collaboration sparks creativity.
 Confidence will come next.
 Through increased confidence your team will have the mental space to be creative and generate profitable solutions.